github/developer.github.com/content/changes/2014-11-20-organization-admins-api-preview.md

 ---
 kind: change
 title: Previewing the new way to manage organization admins
-created_at: 2014-11-10
+created_at: 2014-11-20
 author_name: jakeboxer
 ---
 We have some upcoming changes that will affect the way organization members are managed.
-The most important change is that **on December 3, 2014, the Owners team will no longer be special**.
+The most important change is that **on January 13, 2015, the Owners team will no longer be special**.

 ### What's happening to the Owners team?

 Currently, members of your Owners team are administrators of your organization.
-On **December 3rd, 2014**, your Owners team will become a totally normal team.
+On **January 13, 2015**, your Owners team will become a totally normal team.
 Adding and removing Owners team members won't change their administrator status anymore.
 Instead, you'll be able to directly grant admin permissions to your organization's members without adding them to any special teams.

 We won't delete your Owners team, but you'll be able to delete or rename it yourself if you want.
 Organizations created after December 3 won't have an Owners team.